 A safety KPI scorecard is a set of leading indicators your team can routinely review to track your progress on specific safety objectives.
 It combines the concept of a safety audit checklist with key performance indicators, a common business tool used to monitor progress and check effectiveness.

-You can use an advanced safety software to track your KPIs in real time, or you can use something as simple (and inefficient) as an Excel spreadsheet.
+You can use an advanced safety management software to track your KPIs in real time, or you can use something as simple (and inefficient) as an Excel spreadsheet.
 Either way, the scorecard gives you a tangible measure of safety performance.

 The Benefits of Scorecards